Global Privacy Standards

 10. Audit Program to Verify Compliance

-Latham & Watkins undertakes to put in place measures to assess and verify compliance with these Standards and applicable data protection legislation:
+Latham & Watkins undertakes to put in place the following measures to assess and verify compliance with these Standards and applicable data protection legislation:

-11.1 The Privacy Committee will keep these Standards under review, will ensure that they are updated regularly and will communicate relevant updates to L&W Entities without undue delay.
+12.1 The Privacy Committee referred to in section 8.3 will keep these Standards under review, will ensure that they are updated regularly and will communicate relevant updates to L&W Entities without undue delay.
 The Privacy Committee will ensure that any changes in the firm’s structure are reflected in these Standards and that any new L&W Entities are required to accept and comply with the terms of these Standards.
 The Privacy Committee will inform L&W Entities about any changes to these Standards.

 Each L&W Entity acknowledges that data subjects have the following rights as third party beneficiaries in relation to the L&W Entity in its capacity as a data controller of European Personal Data: